 This one applies to anyone who lives in northern areas with long, dark winters.
 Some people develop full-on Seasonal Affective Disorder, a type of depressed mood, because they don't get enough sunlight during this time of the year.
 However, many others just get mildly down in the winter, simply because it's a crappy season in a lot of ways.

 Making an extra effort to get enough light can help.
-Real sunlight is best, but even being somewhere that's brightly and artificially lit is better than being in a place that's dim.
-Standard suggestions include things like trying to get out for a walk during the afternoon when the sun is the brightest, using full spectrum light bulbs around the house (they cost about the same as regular bulbs), or buying a light therapy lamp.
-If you can afford it, taking a trip somewhere warmer can help a lot.
+Real sunlight is best, but even being in a place that's brightly and artificially lit is better than somewhere dim.
+Standard suggestions include things like trying to get out for a walk during the afternoon when the sun is the brightest, or buying a light therapy lamp.
+If you can afford it, taking a trip somewhere warmer and sunnier can help a lot.
 Taking Vitamin D supplements can also be good.

 There are two aspects to this.
-One is the general idea that eating junky food can indirectly make people feel more 'blah'.
+One is the general idea that eating lots of junky food can indirectly make people feel more "blah".
 Sometimes people's diets more directly contribute to their problems.
 For example, if someone is anxious, and they also drink tons of coffee and pop every day, it's not hard to see the connection.
-Alcohol use can contribute to feelings of depression.

 Depression and anxiety can both cause sleep problems.
 Depression can make someone sleep too much or too little.
-Anxiety can make someone too worried and revved up to fall asleep.
+Anxiety can make someone too worried and revved up to fall asleep, or wake up too early.
 This suggestion isn't about how to deal with those issues.

 Sometimes someone will feel a little anxious or depressed, but it won't really disturb their sleep patterns.
-However, their sleep habits may be less-than-perfect for other reasons, and that may be feeding their negative mood.
+However, their sleep habits may be iffy for other reasons, and that may be feeding their jittery or dour mood.
 It's tricky to feel your best when you're dragging yourself around because you've been sleeping two hours a night less than you need.